01 Apr 21 Common Horse Colors, Markings, & Patterns With Pictures

 Horse Color #8: Roan

 Roan is a popular coat color in Quarter Horses, Mustangs, and Missouri Foxtrotters.
-Roan horses will appear to have a coat color that is fading to white or that has white hairs intermixed with the other coat color.
-Roan horses can come in all different colors, with the similarity being the white faded look.
+Roan horses will appear to have a coat color that is fading to white or white hairs intermixed with the other coat color.
+Roan horses can come in all different colors, with the similarity being the faded white look.

 Horse Color #9: Pinto